 - Tell your neighbors you’ll be out of town.
 We like to alert them we’ll be traveling so if a moving truck shows up at the house, time to call the cops.
 (Note from Sharon: I also ask them to water my flowers in the summer).

 - Stock up on anything else you need – Now that I have a pair of Bose headphones, I run through AAA batteries faster than I used to.
 I also need to make sure I have replacement AA batteries for the portable Bluetooth keyboard.

 - Update and verify your tech – Your phone is probably the most useful item you have for most trips.
 Make sure it’s updated.
 You don’t want to be downloading the new OS the night before you leave.
 Also, open up the apps you’ll need on your trip, especially if they have a login.
 Those can disappear when you update and you don’t want to be at the airport checking in for a flight and not remembering the password or user name you made for the airline.

 - Get the most important thing you need to bring with you when traveling in the U.S., tip money.
 This is even more important since I apparently need to tip my UBER drivers with cash to help improve my passenger rating.

 Things to do the day before the trip

-- Pack up your cables and plugs – this list will depend on where you are traveling.
+- Pack up your cables and plugs – this list will vary, depending on where you’re traveling.
 When we’re going somewhere domestically, it might just be throwing some USB charging cables in the backpack.
 We have a dedicated set of plugs and cables that are just for when we travel but if we’re going overseas, we have a whole extra bag of adapters, converters and plugs we bring so we don’t fry our electronics.

 - Load up your media players – download music, movies, books or whatever else you need to keep you occupied for your trip.